semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

     semgrep ci
     ```

-4. Once the scan is finished, return to Semgrep Cloud Platform and click **View
+4. Once the scan completes, return to Semgrep Cloud Platform and click **View
    findings** to see your results.
 Alternatively, you can go directly to your
    [findings](https://semgrep.dev/orgs/-/findings) page.